 I give myself artistic freedom, but everything I create comes with a craftsman’s guarantee.
 I like to make things that will endure.
 The sauna will last for at least 40 to 50 years — which means I will have a maintenance-free sauna for the rest of my life.

 You wouldn’t expect DIY sauna to be controlled from a cell phone, would you?
-Of course, Johansen’s sauna has this feature which makes it the 21st-century craftsman piece.
+Of course, Johansen’s sauna has this feature which makes it really the 21st-century sauna craftsmanship masterpiece.
 Very cool (we mean, hot)!

 When I climb down from a roof 20 miles from home, soaked and cold from the rain, I take out my phone and send a message home to turn the sauna on.
 This way, I can crawl directly into a 176-degree sauna.
 It is so cool.